About Us

 Julie Tully

 Hello, my name is Julie Tully.
 I wanted to be a board member for the foundation because my son died in 2017 of accidental fentanyl poisoning.
-He suffered from addiction and ultimately it took his life.
+He suffered from addiction and it ultimately took his life.
 My heart goes out to these addicts and their families because recovery was a struggle for my son and we did not know where to turn.
 I want to be involved in giving hope and lending support to those with addiction.
 My husband and I have three beautiful children and four grandchildren.
 We live and work in Vernon County.

 Scott Bjerkos